frank-mitchell-com/namegen/README.md

 or a Python 'dict` whose keys are Python strings and whose values are Python `int`s or `float`s.
 The `dict` form attaches statistical weights for the corresponding "letters", while the `list` form denotes a flat distribution.

-See the `grammar/*-grammar.json` files in this directory for examples.